 The Value: A splurge, but worth it

 Truthfully, it took me awhile to come to terms with the concept of expensive shampoo.
-At $34 for 7.4 fluid ounces, it’s undoubtedly more of a splurge than anything you’ll find at the drugstore.
+At around $36 for 7.4 fluid ounces, it’s undoubtedly more of a splurge than anything you’ll find at the drugstore.
 What makes me believe the price is worth it is that even though I wash the formula down the drain after a few minutes, I can still clearly see and feel the effects until my next shampoo.
 Depending on your hair type and how often you wash it, you might go through a bottle fairly quickly or be able to use it for months.
 One way to make it more cost-effective is to alternate it with another, more affordable formula.

 Similar Products: You have options